add_action('wp_head', function () { echo ''; }, 1); The right coffee grinder will make a huge difference

 • Finer grinds take quite a while to grind

-• Ceramic burr can break when you drop the grinder
+• Ceramic burr can break when you drop the grinder and is not immune to wear and tear

 A manual coffee grinder of the extra class

 A short while ago, I realized that my cheap handheld grinder with a ceramic burr had lost its sharpness.
 Yes, ceramic burr grinders are not immune to wear and tear.
-I started to look around for a replacement and found this one:
+I started to look around for a replacement.
+This is my new coffee grinder and my absolute favorite.
+It is a grinder in a special league and will make a real difference.
+Read more about it in my post on manual coffee grinders.

 Electric burr coffee grinder